LiamPack/dotfiles/README.md

 Todos:
 - Group miscellaneous `~/` config files in sub-directory, modify `rsync` in `setup.sh` accordingly
+- xfce configuration
+- xfce keybindings (kill `C-.` "emoji search."
+(Why is this bound by default?))

 usages (self explanatory, but if I forget how to use bash):